Cosmology 101 Items',

 Another book that is a sort of case study is that written by George Smoot

-Time, and describes the incredible and difficult quest to discover and
+in Time: Witness to the Birth of the Universe, and describes the incredible and difficult quest to

-measure the quantum fluctuations in the microwave background radiation.
+discover and measure the quantum fluctuations in the microwave background

 Quantum considerations of the Big Bang say the fluctuations had to be in the